CAMeL-Lab/arabic-gec/data/README.md

 ### Morphological Preprocessing:

 We do an additional morphological preprocessing step over the erroneous sentences only.
-This is done by running the contextual morphological analysis and disambiguation introduced by [Inoue et al., 2022]() and that is publicly available in [CAMeL Tools]().
+This is done by running the contextual morphological analysis and disambiguation introduced by [Inoue et al., 2022](https://aclanthology.org/2022.findings-acl.135.pdf) and that is publicly available in [CAMeL Tools](https://github.com/CAMeL-Lab/camel_tools).
 This step is done by running `bash camelira_gec.sh`.
-The generated output of this preprocessing constitutes the **Morph** system we report on in our paper in Table 4.
+The generated output of this preprocessing constitutes the **Morph** system we report on in our paper in Table 4. **Important Note**: please note that you have to use an extended version of the [SAMA 3.1](https://catalog.ldc.upenn.edu/LDC2010L01) morphological database to replicate our experiment.
+We [release](https://github.com/CAMeL-Lab/arabic-gec/releases/tag/arabic-gec) a [muddled](https://github.com/CAMeL-Lab/muddler) version of this database.
+Once you download the database, make sure to update its [path](https://github.com/CAMeL-Lab/arabic-gec/blob/master/data/utils/camelira_gec.py#L10) in the script we provide.

 ### Alignment: